BLAST 2010 chalk slides

 What does this mean?
 The only way to write these kinds of strongly summable ultrafilters as a sum is the trivial way via integers.
-Ah, I should mention: it is an exercise to show that is a left ideal in (so this actually makes sense…) and then that the integers commute (so this trivial way is always possible).
+Ah, I should mention: it is an exercise to show that

 This is a fascinating property and these (and some more) strongly summables are the only known examples with this property (unlike nearly all other results for idempotents which are in ZFC).
 I hope to blog more about more special properties sometime soon but this is all I covered in my talk, so enough for today.